wp-plugins/etsy-shop/readme.txt

 * Time out value by default is 10 seconds instead of 5

 = 0.10 =
-* Compatbile with WP 3.9.2
+* Compatible with WP 3.9.2
 * Now use WP Shortcode API
 * Allow maximum of 100 items per section instead of 25 items